+The outlined, high level ICE process is not detailed concerning possible differences from ICE mode perspective.
+The ICE mode impact on gateway-embedded ICE agents is described in Appendix III.

 7 STUN and TURN support

 The packages defined in this clause allow the use of STUN and TURN techniques without the need for support of ICE and associated SDP, e.g., Candidates are not used.